Bristol County Federal Criminal Defense Attorneys

 A federal criminal conviction can have serious, long-term repercussions for your life.
 A criminal record will make it difficult to secure employment and housing and can affect your rights as a citizen.
 You may find yourself unable to obtain credit or travel freely within the United States or abroad, but you can avoid these consequences by working with an experienced Bristol County federal criminal defense attorney.

-At the Law Office of Frank D. Camera, we provide experienced and knowledgeable representation to any clients facing federal criminal charges.
+At the Law Office of Frank D. Camera and Associates, P.C., we provide experienced and knowledgeable representation to any clients facing federal criminal charges.
 Our experienced federal criminal defense lawyers in Bristol County have decades of combined courtroom experience, giving us the insight and skill needed to defend our clients' rights in court effectively.
 We understand how difficult a federal charge can be, so we work hard to ensure our clients have the best defense possible.